 Kill It with Fire: In all versions of the story, Carrie kills her fellow classmates by locking them in the gym and burning it down.
-The novel and the remake also have her flooding the gym floor and dropping live wires into it, electrocuting everybody.
+The novel and the remake also have her flooding the gym floor and dropping live wires into it, electrocuting everybody, and causing a short circuit to start a fire.
 In the original film, this is also how Carrie dies.

 Knife Nut: In Margaret's more psychotic moments, including the end, she goes after Carrie with a butcher's knife.

-Mind Rape: In the book, a dying Carrie tries to do this to Sue, angry about the prank that she thought Sue had pulled on her... only to find that Sue meant her no harm, and that she hadn't planned to humiliate her at the prom.
-Sue even lets Carrie into her mind intentionally to prove this to her.
+Mind Rape: In the book and the '13 version, a dying Carrie tries to do this to Sue, angry about the prank that she thought Sue had pulled on her... only to find that Sue meant her no harm, and that she hadn't planned to humiliate her at the prom.
 Also, several people who survived Carrie's rampage had her presence and identity essentially stamped into their minds, even though most of them had never met her and many never saw her that night.

 In the book, Sue realizes that Carrie is also mildly telepathic, and actually invites Carrie to examine her thoughts to demonstrate her innocence.
 She didn't realize how unpleasant the experience would be, though.

-A Minor Kidroduction: The original film would have started out like this had the special effects necessary for the scene worked properly.
+The original film would have started out like this had the special effects necessary for the scene worked properly.
 They didn't, and so the scene was scrapped.
-The remake, thanks to the advance of CGI, was able to include this scene, albeit not at the very beginning.
+The 2002 remake, thanks to the advance of CGI, was able to include this scene, albeit not at the very beginning.

 Mood Whiplash: In the original production of The Musical, "Don't Waste the Moon," a campy high school number that would be at home in Grease is sandwiched between Margaret's searing tirade, "And Eve Was Weak," and the somber "Evening Prayers."

-In the novel: Margaret stabs Carrie, then Carrie kills Margaret by stopping her heart.
-Carrie eventually dies from shock, blood loss, and overuse of her power in finishing off her final tormentor, Chris Hargensen.
+In the novel, Margaret stabs Carrie, then Carrie kills Margaret by stopping her heart.
+Carrie eventually dies from shock, blood loss, and overuse of her power in finishing off her final tormentors, Billy and Chris.

 My God, What Have I Done?: The reason Sue asked Tommy to take Carrie to the prom was because she felt sorry for what she did to Carrie in the shower.
-Also, in the '76 version, Carrie has a moment like this after killing her mother.
+Also, in the '76 and 2013 versions, Carrie has a moment like this after killing her mother.
 (She shows no such remorse in the book or in the '02 version.)

 Next Sunday A.D.: The events of the book (which was published in 1974) are said to have occurred in 1979, and most of the in-universe articles that the book uses for exposition were written in the '80s.
 The films, however, are all set squarely in the year that they were released in.